 Employers have a duty to protect the health and safety of their employees under the Health and Safety at Work Act, including ensuring employees are not under the influence of alcohol or drugs whilst working.
 If an employer knowingly allows an employee to be in the workplace whilst under the influence of alcohol or drugs, they can be prosecuted.

 There is additional legislation in place for the transport industry, making it a criminal offence for certain employees to be under the influence of alcohol or drugs while working on railways, tramways, or other guided transport systems.
+Read our guide on job sectors and their testing procedures and policies for more information.

 In order to perform a drug or alcohol test, your employee must obtain your written consent.
 Consent must be given for both an alcohol and a drugs test.
 When giving consent for an alcohol test, this will only apply to tests related specifically to alcohol and to no other substances or diseases, your employer must obtain additional consent to perform a drugs test.

 If your employer wishes to introduce drug and alcohol testing, it must be incorporated in each member of staff’s contract of employment.
 If you already work for a company when they decided to introduce a drug or alcohol testing policy, you are under no legal obligation to agree to the changes in their terms and conditions of service.
-Under these circumstances, you can refuse to take a test and if you employer tries to force the test on you, you can then resign and claim ‘constructive dismissal’.
+Under these circumstances, you can refuse to take a test and if your employer tries to force the test on you, you can then resign and claim ‘constructive dismissal’.

 Can your employer randomly test you?